-The Rio Olympics are here and you will surely see plenty of athletes with tape on their bodies.
+Have you seen people with KT Tape on their bodies?
 What you may not know is that’s not just regular tape, it’s Kinesiology tape.
 Not only do Olympic athletes wear Kinesiology tape, but athletes of all kinds benefit from using KT tape.
 You may even see people at your gym who are strength training and wearing Kinesiology tape!

 KT Tape is a company that makes Kinesiology tape for athletes of all types, from the CrossFit gym all the way to the Olympic stadium.
 Personally, I use it because when I wear it on my foot (where I recently damaged the ligaments and tendons, and was on crutches for six weeks), my foot doesn’t hurt!
 I find it hard to explain when KT Tape is when people ask me about it, because in my head it works like magic.
 Tape is on, I feel great.
 Tape is off, my foot throbs and swells.

 What is KT Tape?

 Kinesiology tape isn’t a new product.
 In fact it’s been around for years.
 In the 1970’s chiropractor Kenzo Kase developed kinesiology tape.
 The goal of Kinesiology tape in the ‘70’s was to help Kase’s clients have something to use between appointments.